Avengers Assembled!: Contents

-Avengers Assembled! is a supplement describing 30 sometime members of the Avengers supergroup, 22 of their enemies, the Avengers Mansion, and the super-espionage organization S.H.I.E.L.D.
-Avengers Assembled is a 32-page book, with a loose cover containing a detailed map of the Avengers' mansion.
-The text gives details of the mansion, S.H.I.E.L.D., and Nick Fury, 30 superhero characters (two characters have multiple secret identities, and there are only 26 separate characters), two associates of the Avengers, and 22 of their enemies.
-Each character is illustrated, and there are also pictures of some S.H.I.E.L.D. equipment and personnel.
+Avengers Assembled! is a supplement presenting game statistics for 30 characters that have been members of the Avengers team, as well as 22 of their enemies, the Avengers Mansion, and the organization S.H.I.E.L.D.
+Avengers Assembled is a 32-page book, with a removal cover that has a detailed map printed on it of the Avengers' mansion.
+The supplement explores the mansion, S.H.I.E.L.D., and Nick Fury, 30 team members (two of these characters have additional secret identities, meaning there are actually 26 separate characters), and two Avengers associates.
+Each character has an illustration, as are some S.H.I.E.L.D. equipment and personnel.

-Avengers Assembled! contains complete character statistics for all the Avengers there have been plus 20-odd of their more regular allies and enemies, including Kang, Ultron, and S.H.I.E.L.D.
-There are also plans of the Avengers Mansion, high quality Marvel artwork.
-Avengers Assembled! provides gaming statistics for 30 past and present members of the Avengers superhero team – including the Black Panther, Falcon, Hawkeye, Scarlet Witch, Hulk, and She-Hulk - along with almost two dozen supervillain foes, a couple of friends, and the agents of S.H.I.E.L.D.
-The supplement also includes a map and key of the Avengers Mansion and data on S.H.I.E.L.D. flying cars, headquarters, and jet fighters.
-The writeup of each hero or villain includes the name of his super identity, his current status (dead, inactive, etc.), real name if known, origin or classification, ability ranks, variable abilities, powers and talents, equipment/possessions, important people in his life, background and, in a few cases, personality, plus an illustration of the character.
+Avengers Assembled! includes statistics for all members of the Avengers up until that time, plus many of their regular allies and enemies, including Kang the Conqueror, Ultron, and S.H.I.E.L.D., plans for the Avengers Mansion, and artwork from Marvel artists.
+Avengers Assembled! provides game statistics for past and present Avengers members including Black Panther, Falcon, Hawkeye, Scarlet Witch, Hulk, and She-Hulk.
+The book presents a map and key of the Avengers Mansion and information on the S.H.I.E.L.D.
+Flying Car, their headquarters, and jet fighters.
+Each superhero and supervillain has a description including the name they go by, their status at the time (including dead or inactive), real name identity, game statistics, equipment and possessions, important characters in their life, background information and personality, as well as an illustration.